krazylearner/excelmacro/USAGE.md

 Server services
 =======================

-There is a standalone server which can be run in two modes.By default it runs in mode 0.
+There is a standalone server which can be run in two modes.By default it runs on port 8090 and  in mode 0.

 ##Basic Usage